Dash-Industry-Forum/SAND-HTTP-Conformance-Client/README.md

 ```
 Usage: sand_client.py [OPTIONS]

   Execute the request and the validation of the received HTTP response.

 Options:
   -u, --url_to_request TEXT       DANE URL to request, e.g. http://mydane.com
-  -m, --sand_method [header|body]
+  -p, --protocol [assistance|enforcement|error]
-                                  Location of the SAND informationin the HTTP
+                                  Protocols to carry PER messages specified in
-                                  response.
+                                  ISO/IEC 23009-5
   --help                          Show this message and exit.
 ```